The children of your servants will continue. Their offspring will be established before you. Psalm 102:28

 He shortened my days.

-24 I said, “My God, don’t take me away in the middle of my life.
+24 I said, “My God, do not take me away in the middle of my life.

 25 Of old, you laid the foundation of the earth.